-Paul Costelloe, whose label is sold by British retail giants House of Fraser and John Lewis, sparked controversy with his comments on an RTE radio programme.
+Paul Costelloe, whose label is sold by retail giants House of Fraser and John Lewis, sparked controversy with his comments on a Dublin radio show.

-Asked about young Irish men moving to London - where Mr Costelloe is based - he told The Business programme that they are "doing great and damaging a lot of young English virgins".
+Asked about young Irishmen moving to London – where Mr Costelloe is based – told RTE radio that they are "doing great and damaging a lot of young English virgins".

 The designer added: "Certainly the Irish are never short of chatting up and, you know, we have that skill and I'm sure these young guys are doing great and damaging a lot of young English virgins, so there you are, and good luck to them."